 Failure to Submit to Genetic Testing

-If the person ordered to complete genetic testing refuses to do so, the court may take one or more of the following actions:
+If the person ordered to complete genetic testing refuses to do so, the court may take one or more of the following actions under Florida DNA testing laws:

 • Suspend the person’s driver’s license: The court may suspend the driver’s license of the person who refuses to comply with the order.